 All parties to the conflict in northern Ethiopia must operate in strict adherence with IHL and ensure the protection of civilians and refugees.
-Parties should agree to an immediate full-scale ceasefire with no preconditions and allow unfettered delivery of emergency aid, including fuel and medical supplies.
-The proposed national dialogue should include all parties in Ethiopia to holistically address the root causes of recurrent inter-communal and ethnic conflicts across the country.
+Meaningful steps to implement the cessation of hostilities agreement and the unfettered delivery of aid, including fuel and medical supplies must be allowed.
+The proposed national dialogue should include all parties to the conflict to holistically address the root causes of recurrent inter-communal and ethnic conflicts.

-The international community must support efforts to negotiate a ceasefire.
 The UNSC should impose an arms embargo and sanctions on those prolonging the conflict and committing atrocities.
-Eritrean forces should immediately withdraw from Ethiopia.
+The EDF should immediately withdraw from Ethiopia.

 All parties to the conflict should cooperate with the ICHREE and allow it to carry out its mandate.
-UN member states should support the renewal of the ICHREE's mandate at the upcoming 51st session of the HRC and fully fund the Commission's work.
 The Ethiopian government must allow the ICHREE unfettered access to all conflict areas.
+UN member states should ensure the full funding and staffing of the ICHREE.

-Over 1,200 Palestinians forcibly displaced in the Occupied West Bank in 2021
+Over 830 Palestinians forcibly displaced in the Occupied West Bank in 2022